GyronicsTechnologies/GRWD/Data Collection.md

 * swipe_left: 449

 ### Mean and Standard Deviation of Duration
+Sampling rate = 100 Hz
+The following provides the mean sample time (with standard deviation) taken for each gesture type:

 ### Gesture Consistency Scores (with Spearman)
-All gesture samples for each gesture type were aligned and compared to provide the following scores:
+All samples for each gesture type were aligned and compared to provide the following scores:

 #### Swipe_down
 | Axis   	| Ax   	| Ay   	| Az   	| Gx   	| Gy   	| Gz   	| Roll 	| Pitch 	|